nikouu/dotnet-optimization-cheatsheet/README.md

 # Dotnet Optimization Cheatsheet

-🏗️ STill under construction 🏗️
+🏗️ Still under construction 🏗️

 Practical neato performance/speed/"hacks"/good practices for .NET I've collected over time.
 Like bypassing safeties in your car and ripping out the seats to make it go faster, some of these come with a ⚠**RISK**⚠.
 This means you should understand your own scenario and what the relevant risks are.